MrTofuuu/GifCast/README.md

 ## Description

-This product allows you to search the weather forecast and it will display your current + 4 day forecast for weather and the gif related according to the weather rating 😎
+This product allows you to search the weather forecast and it will display your current day + 4 day forecast for weather and the gif related according to the weather rating 😎

+## User Story

+* As someone who's bored, I would like to see what the weather would look like if it were a GIF

 ### **Tasks completed**
-Created a HTML page
+* Created a HTML page
-Created the CSS file to affect styling
+* Created the CSS file to affect styling
-Created JS file to correctly affect webpage
+* Created JS file to correctly affect webpage
-Created API calls that will call Giphy and OpenWeather API Created logic to display weather forecast as cards Created logic to display GIFS in accordance to weather rating set Created logic for previously searched cities
+* Created API calls that will call Giphy and OpenWeather API
+* Created logic to display weather forecast as cards
+* Created logic to display GIFS in accordance to weather rating set
+* Created logic for previously searched cities

 ## Installation